 This is one trait that I started with in 2006 and hasn’t waned a bit; in fact, it’s probably gotten worse in the last 9 years.
 I have this incredible desire to always be experiencing new things – it drives me constantly.
 It’s stronger than my quest for love or being loved.
 So one thing that I find difficult is that there are very few new things that I encounter any longer.
 It’s like the alcoholic that used to get drunk off of 3 beers, but now it takes 3 beers, 2 shots of Whiskey, and a couple of glasses of wine to get drunk.
 Now…apply that to travel…and that’s my addiction problem.

 Living in the Present

-Just as I struggle finding and making new long-term friendships, the same goes for romantic relationships.
+Just as I struggle to find and make new long-term friendships, the same goes for romantic relationships.
 A ‘dream job/life’ like mine is not very conducive to meaningful romantic relationships.
 Yet I’ve had an on/off again one going on now for 2 ½ years, which is quite substantial in my world.
 But sometimes I wonder if one of the reasons he likes me is because I’m never there.
-Honestly I love unconventional relationships, but I’m tired of long distance relationships.
+Honestly, I love unconventional relationships, but I’m tired of long-distance relationships.

 What Does the Future Hold?